Job Title: Mastering Engineer/ Professor

 A musician and performer, he's mastered and produced more than 5000 recordings during the last 30 + years.
 Credits include James Taylor, David Bowie, Aerosmith, Kiri Te Kanawa, Aimee Mann, London Symphony, Miles Davis, Semisonic, Thelonius Monk, Pink Floyd, Cream, Bruce Springsteen and Nirvana.

 He has several accolades, including production of the Grammy Nominated soundtrack for PBS special Invention and Alchemy (Deborah Henson-Conant, 2005), the mastering of the first recording of a full length opera (Madame Butterfly 1912, BBC), and the first interactive CD game (Play it By Ear, Rykodisc).
 In 2012 he authored 'Audio Mastering: Essential Practices' published by Hal Leonard/Berklee Press.
 He's authored undergraduate and graduate courses for Berkleemusic Online.

 Jonathan lectures on music and audio topics around the world having presented with George Massenburg, Doug Sax and Bob Ludwig among others.

 In 2019, Jonathan Wyner was presented with the AES Board of Governors Award in recognition of co-chairing the 145th AES Convention in New York.

 A.B.
 Music French Horn and Music Composition

 Author "Audio mastering Essential Practices", Hal Leonard

-To be with others like me who care about audio quality, recording, preserving our heritage, and elevating the recording arts.
+AES helps me stay up to date on leading edge developments and practices in Audio....My membership allows me to be with others who care about audio quality, recording, preserving our heritage, and elevating the recording arts.
 To educate and to learn.

 If you are an AES member and would like to create your own AES member profile like this one then click here.